SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 11, 2024]</h1>

-> What's New?: "Chat Bubble, NPC and Player Interaction Scirpt"
+> What's New?: "Chat Bubble, NPC, Inventory UI and Player Interaction Scirpt"
-- All three are currently on Development
+- All four are currently on Development
 - Within the next 2 weeks, i will improve on the scripts
+- I'll be more focusing on some player interactions first

 > IK Script:
 - No Changes